What is a drop biscuit?

 Even though, I love making traditional rolled biscuits, I have a soft spot in my heart for drop biscuits.
 Mostly because they’re insanely easy.
 You could ready in the time it takes for your oven to preheat, and they’re still fluffy and flaky.

-This recipe calls for olive oil and almond milk.
-You can easily swap for another type of liquid fat (vegetable oil, melted coconut oil, melted vegan butter) or another type of dairy free milk.
+- Olive oil – You can easily swap for another type of liquid fat – vegetable oil, melted coconut oil, melted vegan butter

 How to make drop biscuits